 - Use a pair of rubber kitchen gloves, dampened, to remove cat and dog hair from clothes and furniture.
 Rub in circles and toss the collected hair.

-- To de-grease the kitchen cabinets, wipe them down with a mixture of 1 quart of hot water and 1/2 cup of lemon juice and use a dollar store magic eraser pad.
+- To de-grease and de-gunk the kitchen cabinets, wipe them down with a mixture of 1 quart of hot water and 1/2 cup of lemon juice and use a dollar store magic eraser pad.
 Works like … magic!
 Don’t forget to wipe down the hood of the exhaust vent while you’re there.

 - A lemon juice and salt mixture makes a good copper and brass cleaner, as well as an effective mildew stain remover.
 Sprinkle the area with salt and rub with a half-cut lemon.